 Note: Group-level analysis.
-Dependent variable coded by taking the proportion of votes for women divided by the proportion of women in the group. p < 0.01, p < 0.05, p < 0.1 for women in the 1F condition.
-Averaging across the two labs, only 11% of token women were chosen as spokesperson, compared to 24% of randomly chosen men.14
+Dependent variable coded by taking the proportion of votes for women divided by the proportion of women in the group. $M{DV} = 0.77, SD = 0.79$ p<0.01, p<0.05, p<0.1 expectation.
+Again, our second analytic approach-randomly selecting other group members for comparison with the token women-also produces evidence of meaningful disadvantage for women in the 1F condition.
+Averaging across the two labs, only 11% of token women were chosen as spokesperson, compared to 24% of randomly chosen men.16

 The fact that women were also less likely to be chosen when the choice was consequential and incentivized suggests our attitudinal findings reflect real authority deficits.
-Insofar as this kind of selection process mirrors opportunities for visibility and promotion in the workplace - for example, presenting findings to a boss or client or being chosen as the "lead" on a project - this result is especially troubling.
+Insofar as this kind of selection process mirrors opportunities for visibility and promotion in the workplace-for example, presenting findings to a boss or client or being chosen as the "lead" on a project-this result is especially troubling.

-$^{^{-14}}$ In the 3F condition, 18.5% of randomly chosen women were voted as spokesperson, compared to 26.4% of randomly chosen men.
+$^{^{16}\}mathrm{In}$ the 3F condition, 18.5% of randomly chosen women were voted as spokes person, compared to 26.4% of randomly chosen men.

-Actual Influence on Task
+Empirical Influence on the Laboratory Task

-Our analysis to this point has focused primarily on group members' assessments of each other, but the structure of our laboratory task also allows to measure empirical influence on the task by identifying who was able to pull the group outcome closest to their initial ranking.
+Our analysis to this point has focused primarily on group members' assessments of each other-a process that closely mirrors the way many workplaces assess worker performance.
+But the structure of our laboratory task also allows to measure empirical influence on group decisions by identifying who was able to pull the laboratory group outcome closest to their initial ranking.
 We identify which individual had the smallest total difference between their pre-deliberation ranking of items on the Lost on the Moon or Lost at Sea task and the final group outcome.
 This is a proxy for having the most actual influence in deliberation.
 We then estimate the following equation: